oktaytuncay/Kubernetes/kubernetes.md

 passwordEncoded: PyVWtyLmsh...
 ```

-A combination of templates and values.yaml, gives us a final version of definition files can be used to deploy the application on the Kubernetes cluster.
+A combination of templates and values.yaml, gives us a final version of definition files that can be used to deploy the application on the Kubernetes cluster.
 The templates and the values.yaml file forms a Helm chart.

 A single Helm chart may be used to deploy a simple application and it will have all the necessary template files for different services as well as the values file with the variables.

-It also has a chart.yaml file that has information about the chart itself, such as the name of the chart, the charts version, a description of what chart is, some keywords associated with the application and information about the maintainers.
+It also has a chart.yaml file that has information about the chart itself, such as the name of the chart, the charts version, a description of what the chart is, some keywords associated with the application, and information about the maintainers.

 An example chart file is as follows.